dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

   * [Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore/)

 > [!NOTE]
-> [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) isn't maintained or supported by Microsoft.
+> [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) is a port of [BeatPulse](https://github.com/xabaril/beatpulse) and isn't maintained or supported by Microsoft.

 Another health check scenario demonstrates how to filter health checks to a management port.
 The sample app requires you to create a *Properties/launchSettings.json* file that includes the management URL and management port.
 For more information, see the [Filter by port](#filter-by-port) section.